Alice Winocour, Arnaud Desplechin and Agnieszka Holland to compete at San Sebastián

 trailer

-, which narrates the life of the writer Franz Kafka from his birth to his death.
-The most seasoned filmmaker of the selection has already participated twice in the section, with Total Eclipse in 1995 and Copying Beethoven with 2006, and presents her new film after the success of her previous Green Border [+see also:
+film profile], which narrates the life of writer Franz Kafka from his birth to his death.
+The most seasoned filmmaker of the selection has already participated twice in the section, with Total Eclipse in 1995 and Copying Beethoven in 2006, and presents her new movie after the success of her previous Green Border [+see also:

 film review